GloriaColmenares/Flexibility-and-welfare/README.md

 Codes for "Evidence of flexibility and its economic implications on the electricity day-ahead market"

 **************************************************************************************
-Using R codes preparing the data
+Using R to prepare the data
 **************************************************************************************
 1. Download files 20189 from https://mega.nz/folder/CZETEI7J#p7oF76dloGqM0qLkbOCd_w
 2. Run R until end of raw data - line 427